moccalotto/kissrpg/index.md

 A character may also receive magical healing.

-> If you want a more "deadly" campaign, you can create a rule that
+> **Option**: If you want a more "deadly" campaign, you can rule that,
-> disallows more than two (or even one) healings per day.
-I.e.
+> no matter how a character is healed (magical healing, resting, or mundane healing),
-> No matter how a character is healed, no more than two consequences
+> no more than two (or even one) consequences can be removed from
-> can be removed from that character per day (or even session).
+> that character per day (or even per session).

 Combat
 ------